 These terms and conditions tell you the terms on which you may make use of The Law Superstore.com website (our site), whether as a guest or a registered user.
 Use of our site includes accessing, browsing, or registering to use our site.

 Please read these terms and conditions carefully before you start to use our site, as these will apply to your use of our site.
-We recommend that you print a copy of this for future reference.

 By using our site, you confirm that you accept these terms and conditions and that you agree to comply with them.

 If you do not agree to these terms and conditions, you must not use our site.